Degrees of Difficulty

-Suits those who are physically active and comfortable hiking across uneven terrain for 6-8 hours.
-Terrain may include tundra, snow and ice.
+Suits those who are physically active and comfortable hiking across uneven terrain for most of the day.
+Terrain may include tundra, hills, snowy and icy surfaces.

-FOr example, tours within this category include a winter night on the Greenland Ice Sheet or hiking to Garnet Rock.
+For example, tours within this category include a winter night on the Greenland Ice Sheet or hiking to Garnet Rock or Point 660.

 Soft adventure expedition.
 Good health and some backpacking experience is necessary.
-Requires the ability to carry your own gear.
+Requires the ability to carry your own gear, bag, or pulk.
 May include overnighting in camping conditions.
 Expect 6-8 hours of walking on select tours.

-For example, a 3-day dog sledding expedition falls within this class, due the physical demands associated with such a tour.
+For example, a 3-day dog sledding expedition or Camp Ice Cap falls within this class, due the physical demands associated with such a tour.